Welcome to the Nurse’s Office

 The School Nurse is responsible for all information regarding your child’s health, including State-mandated health screenings, immunization updates, medication policies and health updates.

-The Howard Gardner health and medical forms are available for you to download at the bottom of the page.
+The Howard Gardner health and medical forms are available for you to download.
 It is my privilege to serve you and your children!

 It is the policy of the Howard Gardner Multiple Intelligence Charter School that both prescription and nonprescription medication is given before or after school hours whenever possible.
 If it is necessary that medication be given during school hours, the following procedure must be adhered to.

 - The school nurse must be contacted either by phone or a visit to the school to discuss the child’s medication.

 - A consent form for medication administration must be completed by the parent or guardian and returned to the school nurse.

 - A consent form for medication administration must be completed by the child’s physician and returned to the school nurse.